top of page

 IPE dues are very reasonable and related directly to the actual costs of our member benefits and services.

 IPE IS NOT A UNION!
-We provide an alternative to the insurance that is often obtained through teacher unions.
+We provide an alternative for the liability insurance that is often obtained through teacher unions.